 For an immersive experience at the desk or the ability to sit back and enjoy the content, ~43″ 4K models can be an attractive proposition.
 The Gigabyte AORUS FV43U delivers such an experience.
 The monitor has a TV-like design, as usual for models of this size.
 The screen itself is the dominant feature, with a fairly slender bezel at the top and sides.
 And a thicker bottom bezel which includes forwards-facing speakers.
 The stand consists of two feet at the bottom of the screen, one either side.
 The OSD (On Screen Display) is controlled by a joystick that faces downwards beneath the central AORUS logo.
 Alternatively, using the included infrared remote – or ‘OSD Sidekick’ software, if preferred.

 Further information can be found on the manufacturer’s website.
-Price and availability still to come.
+The monitor is listed for ~$1100 USD.